nodejs/node/GOVERNANCE.md

 ## CTC Meetings

-The CTC meets weekly on a Google Hangout On Air.
+The CTC meets weekly in a voice conference call.
 The meeting is run by a designated moderator approved by the CTC.
-Each meeting should be published to YouTube.
+Each meeting is streamed on YouTube.

 Items are added to the CTC agenda which are considered contentious or are modifications of governance, contribution policy, CTC membership,